 You must complete an application process for the exam.
 The exam is administered by the Joint Commission on Allied Health Personnel in Ophthalmology (800-284-3937).
 Call them for the application.

 An ophthalmologist must sign your application verifying that you meet the requirements.

 The written examination is multiple choice.
 You must also pass a performance test after you pass the written exam.
 Those who are not certified as a technician must also pass the technician skill evaluation (only applies to graduates of a training program).

 The cost is $340 for the initial written exam, $290 for the first written exam retake if you fail, and $150 for the second retake.
 It costs $110 to take the performance test, and $85 to retake the performance test.

 The application is processed within 2-4 weeks.
 You will receive a response by mail.
 If your application is accepted, you will have a 90 day window to schedule your exam.

-When using the prep course, it is a good strategy to complete at least 3 months of study before you submit your application.
+When using the prep course, it is a good strategy to complete at least 5 months of study before you submit your application.
 This way you will have an idea if 6 months will be enough study time for you.
-If you submit your application after three months, you will most likely receive your confirmation letter after the fourth month of study time.
-This will allow you to schedule your exam close the end of your prep course access time.
+If you submit your application after five months, you will most likely receive your confirmation letter after the sixth month of study time.
+This will allow you to schedule your exam close the end of your prep course access time (9 months of access).

 Step 3: Complete your exam prep and pass the written exam!